Article updated 26 March 2021

 On 15 July 2020, the Board issued an amendment to defer by one year the effective date of Classification of Liabilities as Current or Non-current, which amends IAS 1 Presentation of Financial Statements.

 In October 2020, following feedback from stakeholders, the Board decided to provide a longer than usual comment period on the consultation on Business Combinations under Common Control.
-The Board also discussed the forthcoming consultation on Management Commentary.
-The Board expects to publish the Exposure Draft in April 2021.

 Access the Board's updated work plan here.